If you haven't already, please check out Part 1 of this series where I discuss how to create an Image Template.

 Under the Hood

 What is Azure doing behind the scenes when you kick off a build?
 Well, it's doing quite a bit, actually.
 It automatically creates some resources that are needed to complete your build, and then automatically deletes them after your build is complete.
-The resources that get created will vary based on settings you chose in your Image Template resource.
-Specifically, there is a setting that tells Azure Image Builder to either use your own existing Virtual Network for the build, or to use a Virtual Network that it will automatically create and then destroy afterwards.
+Which resources that get created will vary, based on settings you chose in your Image Template resource.
+Specifically, there are 3 possible scenarios:

-In both scenarios, Azure Image Builder will create a 'Staging' Resource Group (with a name that begins with IT_imageTemplateRG_imageTemplateName) where it will temporarily create all of the new resources.
+In all scenarios, Azure Image Builder will create a 'Staging' Resource Group (with a name that begins with IT_imageTemplateRG_imageTemplateName) where it will temporarily create all of the new resources.
 Once the build is complete, all of the resources will be deleted from the Resource Group, except for the Storage Account.
-The Storage Account is kept because it contains logs, and if you chose 'VHD' as one of your Distribution targets then it will also contain your new VHD file.
-It's important to note that if you delete the Image Template resource, then this 'Staging' Resource Group, as well as anything inside of it, will automatically be deleted as well.
+The Storage Account is kept because it contains logs.
+And, if you chose 'VHD' as one of your Distribution targets, then it will also contain your new VHD file.
+It's important to note that if you delete the Image Template resource, then this 'Staging' Resource Group (and everything inside it) will automatically be deleted as well.

-Option 1: Azure Image Builder uses its own Virtual Network
+Option 1: AIB uses its own Virtual Network for everything

 One drawback of this option is that the VM won't be able to access any private resources.
 For example, if you attempt to use a Shell Customizer in your Image Template that tries to access a private server, then it will fail as this auto-created Virtual Network has no communication path to your private server.